 Russ Taff, born on November 11, 1953 in Farmersville, California, grew up listening to his mother’s extensive collection of gospel records like Mahalia Jackson and the Five Blind Boys From Alabama.
 This lead him to form a local band, called Sounds of Joy.

-After his local band, Sounds of Joy, served as an opening act for the legendary Imperials, Taff was invited to join them as lead vocalist.
+After Sounds of Joy, served as an opening act for the legendary Imperials, Taff was invited to join them as lead vocalist.
 With the Imperials he toured extensively and gained recognition as ‘The Voice’ behind award-winning songs and albums that successfully completed the group’s transition from traditional to contemporary Christian.